Al-Nabi Shayth

 Al-Nabi Shayth (ٱلنَّبِي شَيْت, lit.
 Prophet Seth) is a village in eastern Lebanon, located in the Beqaa Valley and Baalbek District.
-The village's name comes from the considered burial-site of Seth the son of Adam.
-A mosque was built on the burial site and it contains the grave of Seth inside the mosque (a rival tradition placed Seth's tomb in the Palestinian village of Bashsheet, and likewise in the Iraqi city of Mosul).
-The village is also the hometown of former leader and co-founder of Hezbollah, Abbas al-Musawi, as well as the hometown of other senior Hezbollah leaders such as the late Fuad Shukr.
-The village of Al-Nabi Sheeth is predominantly inhabited by people with the surnames Helbawi, Al-Moussawi, Hazimeh and Chokr.
+The village's name comes from the claim that it is the burial site of Seth, the son of Adam.
+A mosque on the burial site contains the grave of Seth (though rival traditions place Seth's tomb in the Palestinian village of Bashsheet and in the Iraqi city of Mosul).
+The village is also the home town of Abbas al-Musawi, the second leader and co-founder of Hezbollah, as well as other senior Hezbollah leaders such as Fuad Shukr.
+The village of is predominantly inhabited by people with the surnames Helbawi, Al-Moussawi, Hazimeh and Chokr.

 History

 Ibn Jubayr (1145–1217 CE) noted:

 the two graves of Seth and Noah [..] are in the Bika', and two days' journey from Damascus.
 One who measured the tomb of Sheeth (Seth), reported to us that it was 40 fathoms (ba') long, and the tomb of Nuh (Noah) was 30.
 The tomb of Noah's son lies side-by-side with that of Noah.
 There is a building over the tombs, and an endowment for charitable purposes.